 Coach Janine works full time at Stanford University, School of Medicine as a Biobank Manager.
 Currently Janine is an assistant lacrosse coach at Menlo-Atherton High School, working in tandem with RIZE owner, Juliet Mittlemann.
 Prior to coaching at M-A, Janine was the Head Lacrosse Coach at Archbishop Mitty High School in San Jose, CA. She established a stronger program by selecting competitive athletes and restructuring program goals.
 In 2009, Janine reinstated the University of California, Santa Cruz Women’s Lacrosse program.
 She was the President and Captain for three years while being a strong defender on the field.
 Janine was awarded Division 2 - First Team Defense honors in 2011 and 2012.
 Janine was also brought on staff at her alma mater, the University of California, Santa Cruz as the Assistant Coach and Defensive Coordinator.
 The program reached the Western Women’s Lacrosse League Championship and took 1st place in Division II with a National Team Rank of 8th.
 Janine is an active member of the Baylax Lacrosse club, a post collegiate team in San Francisco, and competes on the weekends and multiple tournaments.
 Sharing many of the same philosophies and defensive prowess with the RIZE directors.
-Janine coaches with us for our RIZE summer seasons!
+Janine coaches the RED team.

 Doug Arakawa (Coach Doug)

 Coach Doug’s athletic background starts with being a 3 sport Varsity athlete at Gunn high school.
 He lettered in Football, Soccer and Baseball.
 Doug was all-SPAL in soccer and baseball, and was all SPAL and all CCS as a pitcher his senior year.
 Doug was recruited to UCSB as a pitcher but suffered an arm injury and had to quit baseball his Freshman year.
 After finishing with a BA in communication studies, Doug attended the University of the Pacific dental school.
 He then returned to Palo Alto and has practiced dentistry ever since.
 Doug is currently the Varsity head coach at Gunn High School and has been since 2012.
 His daughter attended Gunn from 2009 to 2013 and played Varsity lacrosse for 4 years.
 Upon Doug’s first season as head coach in 2012, the team went 14-6 and 11-3 in league making it to the playoffs for the first time.
 Since then Gunn has gone 81-34-2 and 64-20 in SCVAL league play.
 Gunn has made the playoffs 6 straight years and has made it to the league finals in 2015, 2016 and 2017.
 “Having enjoyed sports as a participant and spectator all of my life I find that coaching has been one the most rewarding and challenging things I have ever done.
 Helping to guide and mentor young women at the high school level is something I take great pride in and will continue to do for the foreseeable future.”
-Doug is the head coach for the FIRE team.
+Doug is the head coach for the AUBURN team.

 Kevin Miller (Coach Kevin)